Abhinks151/Chronova/README.md

 ## 📌 Note

-This project is intended for learning purposes.
+This project is built as a learning + portfolio piece.
-Contributions, suggestions, and constructive code reviews are welcome!
+Feedback, issues, and pull requests are always welcome!